henesy/henesy.github.io/2020/02/10/0/index.md

 ### Newsqueak

-The unix port of squint is probably the most straightforward, found [here](https://github.com/rwos/newsqueak).
-The papers describing Newsqueak is [here](https://swtch.com/~rsc/thread/newsqueak.pdf) and [here](https://swtch.com/~rsc/thread/newsquimpl.pdf).
+The unix port of squint is probably the most straightforward method, found [here](https://github.com/rwos/newsqueak).
+The papers describing Newsqueak are [here](https://swtch.com/~rsc/thread/newsqueak.pdf) and [here](https://swtch.com/~rsc/thread/newsquimpl.pdf).

 To run a program from a prompt: